Planning a long drive and want to take your pets? These tips will boost your confidence and help ensure your adventure is fun for everyone!

-- Food and Treats.
-If you’re not certain that you can pick up the brand you feed your pet along the way, pack enough for the entire trip plus a little extra.
+Food – If you’re not certain that you can pick up more of your pet’s food along the way, pack enough for the entire trip plus a little extra.
 For canned food, don’t forget the can opener!

-- A couple of rolls of paper towels and some carpet cleaner – for muddy paws and other messes.
+A roll of paper towels, wet wipes, a lint roller and some all-purpose cleaner – for muddy paws and other messes.

 Hit The Road

 Whether you’re planning to visit the most dog friendly national parks, cross the border to Canada, or embark on the Ultimate Pet Friendly Road Trip, remember that traveling with your pets is the perfect time to slow down and sniff the roses!
-Hustling from place to place can make your vacation feel more like work, so underestimate what you can accomplish.
+Hustling from place to place can make your vacation feel more like work, so be conservative when estimating how much you can accomplish.

 We’ve found that driving about 300 miles per day works well for us.
-We can stick to Ty and Buster’s exercise and feeding routines and enjoy the sights along the way.
+We can stick to Myles’ exercise and feeding routine and enjoy the sights along the way.